 There's no ignoring the elephant in the room: The Redwood's packed size is huge.
 This beast rolls up full-width, ending in a tight 14-inch tall by 38-inch wide bundle.
 We think it's the largest packed size we ever seen.
 However, it's light enough that moving it from car to camp is still a non-issue.
 Campers with extremely limited car space or home storage may want to pass on this bag — but they probably won't.

 This sleeping bag does not have a stuff sack.
 While that saves the common annoyance of trying to jam a huge sleeping bag into a small sack and is one less thing to lose, it also means that it isn't protected when being stored.
 An easy storing solution to keep dust (and maybe rodents) off your stored bag is to wrap it in a large garbage bag when not in use.

 The Redwood has a higher price tag than several other bags we tested, but we feel it's worth it for those seeking the best for car camping.
 It breezed through our warmth and comfort testing which account for the lion share of our scoring.
 In addition to its value on paper, this bag has an "it factor" that simply sets it apart.
 It's rugged, well-crafted, unique, and traditional.

 We love the ALPS OutdoorZ Redwood.
 Cotton flannel interior and a thick canvas exterior, mixed with modern polyester insulation, combine to make this bag a pleasure to sleep in, roll up, or lounge on.
 It may be too toasty for warmer climates or heated RVs.
-Otherwise it's perfect for outdoor camping adventures.
-Once you get your hands on one, we're sure you'll immediately understand why we gave it our Editors' Choice Award.
+Otherwise it's ideal for staying warm and comfortable on outdoor car camping adventures.

 — Jason Wanlass